 1.6.7.2.3.2 Failure during flight - In case of a transponder failure during flight within or bound to enter Sal controlled airspace, pilots may expect that ATC units will endeavour to provide for continuation of flight to destination in accordance with the Flight Plan.
 After landing, pilots shall make every effort to have the transponder restored to normal operation.
 If repair cannot be effected, pilots shall comply with the above provisions for failure before intended departure.
 The exemption from the requirement for transponder equipment mentioned may be granted by the supervisor on duty in the ACC whenever conditions permit.
-Change of ETD, cruising level levels.
+Change of ETD, cruising level and / or route of flight may become necessary.